The Legal Rights of Unmarried Parents

 Securing Rights for Unmarried Parents

 Unmarried parents can begin to secure their rights as soon as the baby is born.
 The first step is to make sure both parents are listed on the child’s birth certificate.
-This establishes paternity, which can be important for child support and visitation and custodial rights in case the unmarried parents split.
+This establishes paternity, which can be important for child support and visitation and custodial rights in case the unmarried parents separate.

 Many states also honor “parenting agreements,” which are somewhat like prenuptial agreements for raising a child.
 Experienced family law attorneys should know how to draw up a parenting agreement and how to make it legal.